bbelotti/erosion_zircon_inversion/LA-ICPMS/README_grain_ID_interpretation.txt

 See Bruno Belotti's master's thesis (UNIL-2021) for further info about sampling sites and strategies.
 ---------------------------------------------------------------------------------
 All samples come from the Gornergletscher area, VS, Switzerland:
-GR = bedrock sample;
+GR = bedrock samples (are thought to comprehensively represent subglacial geology);
-GS = deposited sediment sample (detrital from sand);
+GS = deposited sediment samples (detrital from riverbanks);
-GW = suspended sediment sample (detrital from water);
+GW = suspended sediment samples (detrital from water);
 ---------------------------------------------------------------------------------
-Laser ablation results are datasets where each ablation spot has a unique code (ID).
+Laser ablation results are datasets where each ablation spot has a unique ID.
-These codes are under the form 'jn13a05' where: jn = month;
+These IDs are under the form 'jn13a05' where: jn = month;
 13 = day;
-a  = ablation series (each one usually contains 10 ablation spots and 10 standards);
+a  = ablation series (each series usually contains 10 ablation spots and 10 standards);
 05 = ablation spot # (numbers 05-14 of each series).

+All ablations were carried out during 4 days: Jan 13, Jan 14, Mar 04, Mar 11.
-Note that, in cathodoluminescence images, grains with ablation spots (red circles) which are not matched with a ID were NOT ablated (often because the grain was ripped off from the epoxy mount during carbon uncoating).
+Note that, in cathodoluminescence images, grains with ablation spots (red circles) which are not matched with an ID were NOT ablated (often because the grain was ripped off from the epoxy mount during carbon uncoating).
-Each grain's unique identifier is: 'SAMPLE CODE + ICPMS NAME' --> some grains have >1 spot! (but only for bedrock samples from days jn13 and jn14).
+Each grain's unique identifier is: 'SAMPLE ID + ICPMS NAME' --> some grains have >1 spot! (but only for bedrock samples from days jn13 and jn14).
 ---------------------------------------------------------------------------------